counterpointsoftware/subquery-indexer/README.md

 ports:
       - 80:80
 ```
 This means that it is able to bypass any UFW configuration you may have setup.
 The end result is that you may have set a UFW rule to block incoming connections on certain ports but this configuration is then rendered ineffective as the ports remain open to The Internet.
-Not great if we're taliking about an admin interface or a database engine that would be a target for the multitude of hackers out there!
+Not great if we're talking about an admin interface or a database engine that would be a target for the multitude of hackers out there!

-There are a number of approaches to manage this:
+There are a number of approaches to manage this, here are a few:

 1. Disable the IP tables option in Docker.
    * Pros